 Lakes are bodies of water surrounded by masses of land.
 Unlike rivers that flow from a water source called a headwater and end up in seas, lakes are standing or slow-moving and do not have fast-moving currents.
 It may come as a surprise, but there are millions of lakes globally, and most of them create a magnificent view surrounded by mountain ranges or desert plains.
 You can find lakes on every continent in the world.
 They are everywhere, from seashores, plains, deserts, and mountainous terrain.
 Lakes have no fixed definition, and there is no single way to explain them.
-Their meaning often changes based on the conditions we talk about.
-Yet, lakes have a list of significant features that can help quickly identify and differentiate them from other bodies of water.
+Yet, they have a list of significant features that can help quickly identify and differentiate them from other bodies of water.

 Not all lakes share the same size or depth.
 Some lakes can be so large you might not even see the other side of the land, while there are lakes that are smaller compared to others.
 Other small lakes are called ponds, which don’t have much difference from lakes, other than being relatively smaller.
 Lake Baikal in Russia currently holds the title as the world’s deepest lake, measuring about 5,387 feet or 1.64 kilometers deep.
 North America’s Great Lakes, including Lake Ontario, Lake Huron, Lake Erie, Lake Superior, and Lake Michigan, measure up to 1,332 feet deep and extend from 193 to 350 miles.
 Although lakes vary in length, diameter, and depth, they all share the same unique characteristics that set them apart from other bodies of water.